 Soul tired was a term I started to use to describe when I felt my light had burned out and that my spirit was exhausted.
 I had started using it when Kecia was coaching me through changes I was making in our business (we made a lot of those this year), as well as my life.
-I felt as if I was in a continual state of rapid evolution, my mind was awake (ahh, to become conscious) and the many things I thought I had wanted, didn’t satisfy me anymore, and were in fact, hollow.
+I felt as if I was in a continual state of rapid evolution, my mind was awake (ahh, to become conscious), and the many things I thought I had wanted didn’t satisfy me anymore and were, in fact, hollow.
 I remember telling her:

 Soul tired, in my opinion, is something that happens when you lose your way.
-It happens when you become so “off course” in your life(personal, professional –– usually both); your spirit is being pulled in too many directions.
+It happens when you become “off course” in your life(personal, professional –– usually both); your spirit is being pulled in too many directions.
 Overcommitment is often the culprit of the soul becoming tired and fatigued.
 Think about it, you’re walking through your daily life pretending everything is okay when, on the inside, your heart is screaming at you to pay attention to what pains it.
 Your spirit is hurting because it’s not being nourished.

 I’ve come to learn thatstuffing your needs, wants and desires isn’t good for you; they slowly begin to pile on top of one another, and before you know it, your life starts to fall apart–– even if you feel you’re holding it together (oh the lies our EGO loves to tell us!).

 You put on a mask, and as your soul withers on the inside, you look like you have it on the outside.
 Finally, all the things you’re carrying become too heavy and you falter.
-You may want to burn your house down and hopefully, rise like a Phoenix from the ash.
+You may want to burn your house down and, hopefully, rise like a Phoenix from the ash.
 Some of you may be that brazen, some of you may have to be more careful.
 Many of us have people who depend and count on us for their livelihoods, so you most likely can’t burn the house down.

 Maybe you simplysettle for quietly crawling into bed and possibly crying a little.
 And you stay there for a while (days maybe) until you can pull yourself up, wash your face and move forward.